domainsofapp/domainsofapp.github.io/_posts/2017-11-12-notable-films.md

 Amadeus
 Battle Royale
 Border
+Chungking Express
 The Descendants
-The Great Escape
-Groundhog Day
 Enter the Void
 Eternal Sunshine of the Spotless Mind
 Fear and Loathing in Las Vegas
+The Great Escape
+Groundhog Day
+In the Mood for Love
 Last Life in the Universe
 Leaving Las Vegas
 Let The Right One In